How to Apply for Visa to bring foreign Spouse to USA

 There is no automatic permission.
-The process I have just described to apply for the spouse visa, only starts once the wedding has taken place.
+Only once the wedding has taken place, can the process I have just described for applying for the spouse visa begin.
 Each step must be followed, each step done correctly, and only after 14 to 18 months (currently) can the foreign spouse join you in the USA.

 And having a marriage certificate is NO guarantee of approval.
-The consular officer MuST be convinced of your sincerity and “bona fides”.
-Sadly your honesty is not assumed by the officer, you must PROVE it to him.
-That is what the visacoach “front loaded” petition is all about.
+The consular officer MUST be convinced of your sincerity and “bona fides”.
+Sadly your honesty is not assumed by the officer, you must PROVE it to them.
+That is what the VisaCoach “front loaded” petition is all about.

 Arriving on a CR1 spouse visa, your spouse is already approved for permanent residency.
 Usually your partners Green Card, which proves permanent residency has been granted arrives in the mail in about 2 to three months.
 You are now temporarily done with immigration, however the new green card is conditional, only valid for 2 years.
 In two years we must go back to USCIS to upgrade it.
 More about this later.